rook12/angular2rescue/README.md

 # Next thing to do

+* 22-12-17 Check commit message.
+Next work on unit and crew picker for form.
+Look at making the form reusable for the upcoming new event screen.
 * 21-12-17 Got debugger working (choose Browser Debug).
 Got editor working.
 Changed controller and event service to work around promises.
 Next expand editor to cover all fields.
 * 03-12-17 Work on getting NPM/JS debugger to work.
 Connection refused.
 Read into using promises instead of observable to simplify things
 * 02-12-17 Got to submit stage, create a unit test for the Angular service that will do the update